-- Twelve-point sized Times font, single-spaced - O I" margins all around - O MLA or APA Citations where appropriate credit is given even where any ideas presented in the paper are not your own - Title pages and bibliographies are not counted in final page count - Student information is at the top left of the page - O Paragraphs contain no less than four sentences. - Magazines, newspapers, journals, and books are italicized.
+- o Twelve-point sized Times font, double-spaced - o I" margins all around - O MLA or APA Citations where appropriate credit is given even where any ideas presented in the paper are not your own - O Title pages and bibliographies are not counted in final page count - Student information is at the top left of the page, single spaced - O There are no extra spaces between paragraphs. - O Paragraphs contain no less than four sentences. - Magazines, newspapers, journals, and books are italicized.
 Movie titles, article titles, song titles, etc. are "in quotation marks."
 Quotes inside of a quotation use 'single quotation marks.'